 Sterling-Clarke Elvin Ambrosius (They/Them) is a Third-Year, Gender Studies Major enrolled in the Bachelor of Arts program at Lawrence University of Wisconsin.
 Sterling Clarke has been the chair of Lawrence University Community Council Student Welfare Committee and a member of LUCC General Council since their second term of their first year.
 They previously chaired the LUCC Gender Inclusive Facilities Task Force, the LUCC Workout Equipment Task Force, and the LUCC Committee on Committees.
 Sterling was one of the founders of the Gender and Sexuality Diversity Center on the Lawrence University Campus.
 In addition Sterling has served as a member of the LUCC Residence Life Committee, the Lawrence Pandemic Planning Team, and served as the interim President of LUCC.
 Sterling is an active member of LUDWIG and Lawrence University Pagan Society.
 They are a proud trans, queer, and disabled student and an advocate for other students’ rights on campus.

-Gillian (she/her) is a third-year majoring in Geoscience and Environmental studies.
+Gillian (she/her) is a fourth-year majoring in Geoscience and Environmental studies.
 She runs the social media accounts and advertising for LUDWiG.
 In her free time, she enjoys baking and playing ukulele.

 JojoSocial Chair (2020-2021)